UK-AS-HIVE/meteor-accounts-ldap/README.md

 Accounts-Linkblue
 ==
 ##Overview##
-This is a package to implement authentication against an LDAP server in Meteor.js.
+This is a package to implement authentication against an LDAP server and retrieve user attributes from that server in Meteor.js.

 ##Installation##